ShipBit/wingman-ai/README.md

 Check out the [FAQ](FAQ.md) section for more information and documentation.

+## Does it support my language?

+Wingman supports all languages that OpenAI (or your configured AI provider) supports.
+Setting this up in Wingman is really easy:

+Find the `context` setting in `config.xaml` for the wingman you want to change.

+Now add a simple sentence to the `context` prompt:

+`Always answer in the language I'm using to talk to you.`

+or something like:

+`Always answer in Portuguese.`

+The cool thing is that you can now trigger commands in the language of your choice without changing/translating the `name` of the commands - the AI will do that for you.

 ## Develop with Wingman AI

 Are you ready to build your own Wingman or implement new features to the framework?